 Q in E with ej would yield e), and then evaluates ej accord- ing to the computation relation (ϕ, H , ej) (ϕ, H , ejj), whose rules are given in Fig. 7, discussed shortly.
 The

 second rule describes the exception handling for possible crashing behaviors in unchecked region.
 A u mode operation can non-deterministically crash and the CHECKEDCBOX sandbox mechanism recovers the program to a safe point (0 : τ ) and continues with the existing program state.
-Eval- uation contexts E define a standard left-to-right evaluation order.
+Eval- uation contexts E defined a standard left-to-right evaluation order.
 (We explain the ret(x, µ, e) syntax shortly.)
 There are other rules for describing the halts of evaluation to null and bounds states in Appendix A.

 The mode function at the bottom of Fig. 6 describes the context mode determination in each evaluation step based on the context E. For any program execution, the function starts the mode computation with c (mode(E) = modej(E, c)).